 Previously, I wrote about the need for leaders to listen more when communicating to better understand where an employee is coming from.

 As you work on that skill, it’s important to recognize that it’s not enough to just hear what’s being said.
 To build and maintain healthy relationships with your team – relationships based on common understanding and trust – you need to show empathy, respect, and sensitivity.

 When you communicate with your employees, they want to know you understand where they’re coming from and what they’re feeling.
 Empathy doesn’t mean you agree.
 It’s about helping an employee know he or she is being heard.

 The desire to be heard is a basic human need.

-Here are the five critical steps to demonstrate empathy and better connect with your employees:
+Here are the five critical steps to demonstrate empathy in the workplace and better connect with your employees:

 Responding with empathy, and reflecting back feelings when appropriate, not only demonstrates good listening, it shows you are sincere and care.